Be Prepared to Study Abroad!

 "Culture shock" is a phrase that gets thrown around a lot when traveling to and fro across the earth.
 What is culture shock, though?
 Culture shock is stress, frustration, sadness, loneliness, and other emotions that result from studying or living overseas.
 While culture shock looks different for everyone, it's a completely normal part of international transition.
 Why do we have culture shock?
 Usually, culture shock comes from seeing the stark or subtle contrasts between how we're used to living and the new, different lifestyle in a different country.
 It can also be a classic case of expectations versus reality.
 Check out the links below for some really helpful advice about dealing with culture shock as you go overseas.

-UC Irvine Cultural Adjustment Another great cultural resource with tips for easing the cultural adjustment.
+UC Irvine Cultural Adjustment A great cultural resource with tips for easing the cultural adjustment.

 What's Up With Culture?
 An extremely in-depth mini-course from University of the Pacific that you can use to self-analyze as you prepare for and return from your study abroad experience.
 Not for the faint at heart, but very useful information to be aware of in your transitions.